richard67/mod_rfaudio/README.md

 I use it for replacing my inline scripted audio players of my private Jooomla 3.10 website as part of preparing my site for upgrading to Jooomla 4, which is still work in progress.

+The audio itself is a standard HTML5 audio element using either the `src` attribute or `source` elements.

+What my player provides in addition is a playlist which can be used to navigate to sections of the audio (mostly songs) and to display the currently played title as well as loading or seeking status, and an image which can be used to show e.g. a cover image of a record.

+It is possible to specify multiple audio sources to support different audio formats.

+All parameters are defined in the module's settings, which provide also inline help texts.

 There is already an installable package available for download, see the releases, and there is an update site for updates.

 So feel free to use it.